 Take a taxi, shuttle or rental car from the airport to the hotel.

 Other than air access, thousands of cruise passengers arrive weekly flooding the island with more merriment.

-Before or after your Aruba holiday, consider visiting Caracas a few minutes away by air or other tropical destinations in Venezuela such as world famous Angel Falls.
-Or, take a shuttle flight over to Bonaire or Curacao, just minutes away from Aruba.
+Before or after your Aruba holiday, consider other tropical destinations in the southern Caribbean such a shuttle flight over to Bonaire or Curacao, just minutes away from Aruba.

 Aruba's best shopping; dining, casinos, and nightlife are at the Renaissance Aruba Resort.
 For groups, the Renaissance Convention Center offers 22,000 sq ft of function space as well as special themed events on Renaissance Island.

-You’ll find Aruba among the most “user friendly” island destinations in the Caribbean.
-Most everyone is multi lingual.
-Most languages spoken include Spanish, Dutch, English and papiemento, the local island dialect, a mixture of all of them.
+You’ll find Aruba among the most “user-friendly” island destinations in the Caribbean.
+Most everyone is multilingual.
+Most languages spoken include Spanish, Dutch, English, and Papiamento, the local island dialect, a mixture of all of them.

 Aruba was previously part of the Dutch empire but gained its independence several years ago.
-Its neighboring islands, Bonaire and Curacao, are still part of Holland, so you will enjoy a Dutch flavor to Aruba’s architecture, customs and citizens, who are wonderfully fun mix of citizens with backgrounds from south America, Europe, Africa and the Caribbean basin.
+Its neighboring islands, Bonaire and Curacao, are still part of Holland, so you will enjoy a Dutch flavor to Aruba’s architecture, customs and citizens, who are a wonderfully fun mix of citizens with backgrounds from South America, Europe, Africa, and the Caribbean basin.